 In reflecting on Black queer womxn spirituality as a concept of healing from religious trauma, we are excited for this research to expand further, both from us as a writing duo and from other Black queer researchers.
 We recognize that most of our collaborators are Millennials (between the birth years of 1988-1996), and we know that a range of Black queer womxn from different generations might tell a complete story about our experiences.
-Additionally, we are curious to know the experiences of Black queer womxn who currently live in various regions in the United States.
+Additionally, we are curious to know the experiences of Black queer womxn who work at or attend non-Christian denomination RAIs, as well as the experiences of Black queer womxn who currently live in various regions in the United States.